jjcpt77/competitive_lol_matches_analysis/README.md

 ### NMAR Analysis

 I do not believe that there are any NMAR missingness patterns for the values in the dataset.
 Since the completeness of each row in the dataset is explicitly labeled as either `complete` or `partial`, rows with missing values can easily be isolated.
 For rows labeled `complete`, missing values in the corresponding columns are MD and MAR dependent on `position`.
-Since some columns are dedicated to team statistics and others to player statistics, their missingness is inherently tied to the 'position' column and is missing by choice of the author of the dataset.
+Since some columns are dedicated to team statistics and others to player statistics, their missingness is inherently tied to the `position` column and is missing by choice of the author of the dataset.
 In instances where the rows are partially complete, the missing team statistics specifically pertain to the Chinese leagues, indicating that missingness, in this case, is MAR dependent on `league`.

 ### Missingness Dependency